jae1911/sitecontent/content/wiki/resonite/cloudvars.md

 | ----------------------- | --------------------------------------------------------- | ---------------------- | ----------- |
 | definition_owner        | Only the group who defined the variable can read/write it | Userspace/Safe context | None        |
 | definitioN_owner_unsafe | Only the group who defined the variable can read/write it | Everywhere             | None        |

+##### The List permission

+Due to the list permission being limited, here is the only type it can accept:

+- anyone - Only for group-based definitions
+- definition_owner
+- definition_owner_unsafe

+### Reading values

+#### Users

+- `/getUserVar <path>` - Gets the definition of the variable (type, perms, default value)
+- `/getUserVarValue <owner> <path> <target user>` - Gets a user's variable value
+- `/listUserVars <user>` - Lists variable definitions of a user, requires the list permission

+#### Groups

+- `/getGroupVar <group> <path>` - Gets the definition of the variable (type, perms, default, value)
+- `/getGroupVarValue <group> <path> <target user>` - Get a user's variable value
+- `/listGroupVars <group>` - Lists variable definitions of a group, requires the list permission

+#### Components

+On the component side, there is a bunch available in `Cloud`->`Variables` to interact with Cloud Variables.
+To read values from them, you can use:

+- `ActiveUserCloudField<T>` - Will get a Cloud Variable value for the current local user and drive a value from it
+- `ActiveUserCloudValueVariable<T>` - Will get a Cloud Variable value for the current local user and put the value in a readable field instead
+- `CloudValueField<T>` - Gets a value from a Cloud Variable and drive a field from it while being able to specify any user
+- `CloudValueVariable<T>` - Gets a value from a Cloud Variable and display it in a readable field while being able to specify any user
+- `CloudValueVariableDriver<T>` - Gets a value from a Cloud Variable and drives a field from it while giving the option to override the user manually

+#### Protoflu(x)

+In Protoflu(x), it is pretty simple, you will need to head to `Variables`->`Cloud` and use either a `ReadObjectCloudVariable<T>` or a `ReadValueCloudVariable<T>`, the difference between the two being some types like strings are object and others like booleans are basic values.

+Both take the same arguments in:

+- Impulse - To trigger the read
+- Path - string
+- VariableOwnerId - string

+And will return:

+- OnRequest - Pulses when triggering ther read
+- OnDone - Pulses when the value is read successfully
+- OnFail - Pulses when the value has failed reading
+- Value - The value out of the Cloud Variable